Reboare/security/local_file_inclusion.md

 If you can read the proc-files on the system you might be able to poison them through the user-agent.

-We can also inject code into /proc/self/environ through the user-agent
+We can also inject code into `/proc/self/environ` through the user-agent, or `/proc/self/fd/{0-9}` files

 [https://www.exploit-db.com/papers/12992/](https://www.exploit-db.com/papers/12992/)